-The geometrical framework that we outlined above offers a way of interpreting some elements that were historically introduced in psychology to explain the occurrence of psychological facts.
-As example, we will discuss here motivation.
-Let us define motivation and drivers by using only a part of the processes that are necessary to predict a flow of the physical activity with the characteristics of the reference theory mentioned above.
-They can occur again in the life of the same subject, and they can occur identically in different subjects, but such a definition is not sufficient to ensure a one-to-one cause-effect relation.
-With this type of definition, the properties of motivation and drivers mirror the properties of projections, onto subspaces of phase space, of trajectory segments.
-Many trajectories of phase space thus can share a projection.
-Therefore, we need further conditions to predict deterministically the occurrence of a motivation, but we also must avoid a regressum ad infinitum.
-Moreover, we usually have several motivations and drivers for the occurrence of the same mental thing.
-Finally, the current trajectory segment implies the occurrence of further physical processes besides the physical processes that we used to define the mental things and its motivation.
-These further physical processes may differ from one occurrence to another, and it is not so immediate to individuate the elements that are their counterpart in a psychological description.
-The consequences of this fact are rather subtle, and they are not well studied.
+The previous conclusion still applies to motivation and drivers because we defined them by using only a part of the processes that were necessary to predict deterministically the flow of the physical activity.
+Therefore, they can occur again in the life of the same subject, and they can occur identically in different subjects, but such a definition excludes a deterministic prediction of their occurrence.
+The properties of motivation and drivers mirror the properties of projections, onto subspaces of phase space, of trajectory segments.
+Many trajectories of phase space thus can share a projection, and we need further conditions to predict deterministically the occurrence of a motivation.
+However, we cannot use other motivations or drivers, because we will have a regressum ad infinitum, and several motivations and drivers usually can lead to the occurrence of the same mental thing.
+Finally, further physical processes occur besides those involved in the definitions.
+These further physical processes may differ from one occurrence to another and they may have no counterpart in a psychological description, but they may be essential to explain the occurrence of other, subsequent effects, and among these effects, we can have the occurrence of mental facts.
+The consequences are rather subtle, and they are not well studied.
 For instance, we can meet them in clinics, as psychosomatic effects or diseases.
-This further physical activity is also essential to explain the occurrence of other, subsequent effects, and among these effects we can have mental facts.
-The general result is a theory in which explanations of single facts taken in isolation, and short time correlation prevails, but a real dynamics is practically absent.